shore excursions

 For example, if you initially booked a room with a promotion offering free Wi-Fi, and a $100 onboard credit per person, but the current offering is a $50 onboard credit per person, and no Wi-Fi package, you lose the free internet when you re-book your cabin.

-It may be important to weigh the costs associated beyond the dollar signs when deciding if an upgrade is right for your party.
+It may be important to weigh the costs associated beyond the dollar signs when deciding if an upgrade is right for you.

 6. You’ll Get the Same Deck Location of Cabin You Originally Booked